 Qualifying Examinations in Religious Ethics and Faculty Supervisors

 Each exam will be drafted by two members of the Religious Ethics faculty and will be read by all full-time faculty members in the Religious Ethics area for the student’s oral defense.
 Students applying to the Area through an internal petition and students who are drafting their program of study are to have the relevant faculty supervisors overseeing each examination sign off on their forms.
-Faculty who oversee the drafting of the Qualifying Examinations are:

 Guidelines for the Doctoral Dissertation